Joe Schwarz: Political career

 In 1984, Schwarz was elected Mayor of Battle Creek.
 In 1986, he was elected to the Michigan State Senate.
+In 1992, Schwarz ran for Michigan's 7th congressional district after the incumbent, Carl Pursell, retired.
+Schwarz was defeated by Nick Smith in the Republican primary.

-In 2002, he ran for Governor of Michigan, but was defeated in the primary by a wide margin.
+In 2002, he ran for Governor of Michigan, but was defeated in the primary by a wide margin by Dick Posthumus.

+In 2004, Schwarz ran again for the 7th district, following Smith's retirement.
+Facing five other candidates, he won with 28% of the vote.
+His nearest opponent would was Brad Smith, Nick Smith's son and his preferred successor.
+Schwarz defeated Democrat Sharon Renier in the general election.

 In 2006, Schwarz voted against the Federal Marriage Amendment, which would have banned every state from legally recognizing same-sex marriage.
-Schwarz is considered to be a moderate Republican who supports abortion rights and favors embryonic stem cell research.
+He is considered to have been a moderate Republican who supported abortion rights and favored embryonic stem cell research.

+Schwarz's moderate voting record, especially on social issues, made him a poor fit for the conservative Republicans of the 7th congressional district, and he was defeated by Tim Walberg in the 2006 primary.
+In 2008, Schwarz endorsed Democrat Mark Schauer over Walberg; Schauer defeated Walberg in that election, but Walberg returned to Congress after beating Schauer in a rematch in 2010.

 Post-congressional life

-On the state level, Schwarz was appointed to Gov. Jennifer Granholm's Emergency Financial Advisory Panel, led by former Michigan governors Milliken (R) and Blanchard (D).
-On the national level, Schwarz was appointed by Secretary of Defense Robert Gates to serve on the independent panel to investigate the conditions at Walter Reed Army Hospital in suburban Washington, D.C.
+On the state level, Schwarz was appointed to Gov. Jennifer Granholm's Emergency Financial Advisory Panel, led by former Michigan governors William Milliken (R) and James Blanchard (D).
+On the national level, he was appointed by U.S. Secretary of Defense Robert Gates to serve on the independent panel to investigate the conditions at Walter Reed Army Hospital in suburban Washington, D.C.
 Schwarz was reappointed to the Altarum Institute Board of Trustees, a position he held prior to his congressional service, in February 2007.
 Altarum Institute is a nonprofit health policy research institute based in Ann Arbor, Michigan.
-He also accepted a teaching position at the University of Michigan's Gerald R. Ford School of Public Policy, which began in fall 2007.
+He also accepted a teaching position at the University of Michigan's Gerald R. Ford School of Public Policy, which began in the fall of 2007.

 In 2010, Schwarz considered running for governor of Michigan as an independent in that year's election.
 However, on June 2, 2010, he announced he would not run due to fundraising issues.

-As of 2012, Schwarz is a member of the Michigan State Medical Society's board of directors.
+As of 2012, Schwarz was a member of the Michigan State Medical Society's board of directors.

-On June 16, 2014, Schwarz signed a brief in support of same-sex marriage.
+On June 16, 2014, he signed a brief in support of same-sex marriage.

 From 1991 to 2005 Schwarz served as a trustee for Olivet College.
-Schwarz also served as campaign chair for the college's previous capital campaign during 2007-2009 academic years for Olivet College.
+He also served as campaign chair for the college's capital campaign during the 2007–2009 academic years.

+Schwarz died on May 27, 2026, at the age of 88.